 But the main question is “Should I work on High CPC keywords?”

-The Answer is Yes and No. If your website is new and you don’t have many links, then your chances of ranking for that keyword is very low.
+The Answer is Yes and No. If your website is new and you don’t have many links, then your chances of ranking for that keyword are very low.
 It is better to target low competition keywords/ phrases as a beginner.

 But If your website has a high authority then you can go for high CPC keywords.
 But target those keywords which have some commercial intent.
-Even if you will get less traffic but You will get targeted advertisers who are willing to pay a high amount for ads that are showing on your website.
+Even if you will get less traffic, You will get targeted advertisers who are willing to pay a high amount for ads that are showing on your website.

 The best way to know that is Google trends.